hazraChandrima/vimrc/README.md

 And most importantly, this is for Linux users (works on macOS too), cuz anyone using Windows must be happy with their VSCode extensions.

+## Low-key features this vimrc offers
+- Gruvbox/Archery/Mountaineer colorscheme with a dark background
+- ALE for asynchronous linting
+- NERDTree for file navigation
+- Custom status line with Git branch display
+- Convenient key mappings for faster editing
+- fzf for fuzzy file and text search
+- Python script execution with the F5 key

-## What does it look like with different colorschemes??
+## What does it look like with these colorschemes??

 You can use a different color theme from here : [list of vim colorschemes](https://github.com/rafi/awesome-vim-colorschemes)